You shouldn’t need this many tools to run an online business.

 You want to make your brand as unique as possible from the first day.
 I get that.

-However, stock photos are definitely an expense you can pass on until you’ve got your land legs.
+However, paid stock photos are definitely an expense you can pass on until you’ve got your land legs.

 Although you may notice the same stock images used by multiple businesses and blogs, your readers probably won’t, so don’t worry about using stock images too much.